 Situated at the junction of the Frying Pan and Roaring Fork Rivers, both of which are internationally acclaimed for fine fly fishing, kayaking, and whitewater rafting.
 World-class skiing at Aspen Mountain, Highlands, Buttermilk, and Snowmass is just minutes away.
-Hunting, hiking, biking, camping and golf (from the top golfing companies) are all available and surround the town of Basalt, some people think that the sport of hunting is prohibited in the state; however, it is the opposite.
+Hunting, hiking, biking, camping and golf (from the top golfing companies) are all available and surround the town of Basalt.
+Some people think that the sport of hunting is prohibited in the state; however, it is the opposite.
 Basalt offers some of the best opportunities to hunt waterfowl on public land in Colorado.
 You just need to bring your hunting license, few good goose calls, decoy sets, and legal firearms.
 The vast White River National Forest has plenty of Game Bird/ Waterfowl Areas.
 Many of the lake and pond shores are so shallow that you can set up decoys wearing waders.
 The goose hunting in Basalt is world class.
 A lot of tourists come because of this sport, they bring These AR 15 Red dots along with much more incredible equipment.
 Basalt, Colorado sits at 6,610 feet, and benefits from a near perfect climate all year long.
 The winters are a bit milder in Basalt than in nearby Aspen, and the summer days and nights are slightly warmer than the higher elevation towns. surrounding the town.
 Winter, spring, summer, and fall are all an incredible time to visit Basalt.